minerva-jupiter/Cypher/README.md

 We'll improve this program more.

-So please like and subscribe!

-We hope it will be one of the counter-quantum computer cryptography.
+We hope it will be one of the Post-Quantum Cryptography.

 ・tipe "createKey" to create keyFile for Cryptography.